linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/08 Portfolio Balance Model.md

 Te distinguishing feature of the portfolio balance model is that investors no longer regard domestic and

 foreign bonds as perfect substitutes.
-Tis being the case the expected returns on the two assets no longer have

-to be equal.
-In other words, the UIP condition which was a key condition in the monetary models generally

-no longer holds.
-For example, if investors are risk-averse and regard domestic bonds as being relatively risky

-as compared to foreign bonds, they will require a higher expected return on domestic bonds than foreign.
+This being the case the expected returns on the two assets no longer have to be equal.
+In other words, the UIP condition which was a key condition in the monetary models generally no longer holds.
+For example, if investors are risk-averse and regard domestic bonds as being relatively risky as compared to foreign bonds, they will require a higher expected return on domestic bonds than foreign.

 Tis additional expected return on the relatively risky as compared to the less risky bond is known as the 'risk